c-blake/suggest/README.md

 We see that for the fairly relevant d=3, 5% of the time there are 200+ accesses and 1% of the time there are 373 accesses which translate to 2..4 seconds at 10 ms / access, 100..200x the 17.5 ms of a cold-cache linear scan.
-Running this measurment against an actual 10 ms-slow device would be quite slow.
+Running this measurement against an actual 10 ms-slow device would be quite slow.
 This 10,000 sample case did 2870453 faults, which would be 287045 seconds which is 80 hours.
 Even a 1000 sample case would take a good fraction of a day.

 While multiple words in a linear scan share IO perfectly, this is not the case for the random access pattern of SymSpell IO.
-For the first batch of 6 off a cold cache, a very noticable fraction of a minute is conceivable for SymSpell and not very conceivable for a linear scan.
-Indeed, if multiple words are expected, the wisest SymSpell IO strategy would be to get the whole data set paged into RAM via streaming IO (only 1.75 sec for the d=3 case @100 MB/s) and then run the queries.
+For the first batch of 6 off a cold cache, a ***fraction of a minute*** is conceivable for SymSpell and not very conceivable for a linear scan.
+Indeed, if multiple words are expected, the wisest SymSpell IO strategy is to get all the data paged into RAM via streaming IO (only 1.75 sec for the d=3 case @100 MB/s) before running queries.

 This cold-cache scenario is yet another "system layer performance fragility" of SymSpell.
 Notice that linear scan's order 10s of ms cold-cache can now be 100x faster than SymSpell's seconds.
-Indeed the probability is order 50% that the first typo query will be 25x slower or worse than a linear scan as well as this time being in an end-user noticable regime.
-Faster storage than 10 ms + 1e-5 ms/MB storage like SSDs and NVMe is more common these days, but even so..to keep SymSpell a performance winner in deployment, one wants to ensure cached pages.
+Indeed the probability is order 50% that the first typo query will be 25x slower or worse than a linear scan as well as this time being in end-user noticeable regimes.
+Faster storage than 10 ms + 1e-5 ms/MB storage like SSDs and NVMe is more common these days, but even so..to keep SymSpell a performance winner in deployment, one must ensure cached pages.

 Of course, the above commentary also applies to *non-persistent* SymSpell implementations in execution environments where swap/page files are possible.
-Competition for memory may be beyond a developers control, and pre-paging non-persistent data can be more involved than "cat spell.\* > /dev/null".
+Competition for memory is usually beyond the control of the authors of any single components.
+Pre-paging non-persistent data can be more involved than "cat spell.\* > /dev/null" as in a persistent variant.
+SymSpell's large memory requirements make it likely one of the fiercer memory competitors.

-Also, SymSpell's large memory requirements make it likely one of the fiercer memory competitors.
-There are of course system facilities to help with this problem such as `mlock` and `MAP_LOCKED` and such (also a bit easier to use with persistent files than volatile "language runtime" data structures), if the developer thinks to use them. [ They may also require `CAP_IPC_LOCK` or superuser priviliges. ]
+There are of course system facilities to help with this problem such as `mlock` and `MAP_LOCKED` and such (also a bit easier to use with persistent files than volatile "language runtime" data structures), if the developer even thinks to use them. [ They may also require `CAP_IPC_LOCK` or superuser privileges. ]

 ## Conclusion